Lafcadio Hearn: Immigration to Cincinnati

 By 1869, Henry Molyneux had recovered some financial stability and Brenane, now 75, was infirm.
 Resolving to end his financial obligations to the 19-year-old Hearn, he purchased a one-way ticket to New York and instructed the young man to find his way to Cincinnati, where he could locate Molyneux's sister and her husband, Thomas Cullinan, and obtain their assistance in making a living.
 Upon meeting Hearn in Cincinnati, however, it became clear that the family wanted little to do with him: Cullinan all but threw him out into the streets with only $5 in his pocket.
-As Hearn would later write, "I was dropped moneyless on the pavement of an American city to begin life."
+As Hearn later wrote, "I was dropped moneyless on the pavement of an American city to begin life."

 For a time, he was impoverished, living in stables or store rooms in exchange for menial labor.
 He eventually befriended the English printer and communalist Henry Watkin, who employed him in his printing business, helped find him various odd jobs, lent him books from his library, including utopianists Charles Fourier, Hepworth Dixon and John Humphrey Noyes, and gave Hearn a nickname which stuck with him for the rest of his life, the Raven, from the Edgar Allan Poe poem.
-Hearn also frequented the Cincinnati Public Library, which at that time had an estimated 50,000 volumes.
+Hearn also frequented the Cincinnati Public Library.
 In the spring of 1871 a letter from Henry Molyneux informed him of Sarah Brenane's death and Molyneux's appointment as sole executor.
 Despite Brenane having named him as the beneficiary of an annuity when she became his guardian, Hearn received nothing from the estate and never heard from Molyneux again.